azaroth42/activitystreams-discovery/README.md

 #### Create

+Minimum Level: 0

 A resource came into existence.
 Before this time it did not exist, and the state of the resource is the first state.

 #### Update / Modify

+Minimum Level: 1

 A resource that was already created was changed.
 There is a new state of the resource that replaces the previous state.
 The previous state may be available at another URI.

 #### Delete

+Minimum Level: 2

 A resource that was already created was taken out of existence.
 After this time, the resource does not exist, and previous states may be available at other URIs.

 ### Multi-Resource Publisher Operations

+These operations are compositions of the above in terms of the effects on different resources, but should be treated as a single operation for the purpose of notification and replay.
+These are more appropriate for true synchronization systems, rather than simple crawling and discovery.

 #### Copy

+Minimum Level: 4

 A source resource is duplicated to create a new target resource.

 #### Rename / Move

+Minimum Level: 4

 A source resource is duplicated to create a new target resource, and the original is deleted.

 #### Merge

+Minumum Level: 4

 Two or more source resources are combined to create a new target resource.

 #### Split

+Minumum Level: 4

 A single source resource is divided to create multiple new target resources.

 ### Third Party Operations

+These operations are carried out by third parties, rather than the publisher.
+As such they would be written to the Inbox of the resource as either a request to modify the resource, or just notification that the resource was used.

 #### Linked

+Minimum Level: 3

 A remote source resource has a new reference to the target local resource.

 #### Used

+Minimum Level: 3

 The target resource was used by the remote agent in some way.

 #### Replace

+Minimum Level: 4

 The third party is requesting that the publisher replace their copy of the target resource with the source resource.